dandi/dandi-hub/README.md

   - `Homepage URL` to the site root (e.g., `https://hub.dandiarchive.org`).
 Must be the same as jupyterhub_domain.
   - `Authorization callback URL` must be <jupyterhub_domain>/hub/oauth_callback.

-## Customization

-Jupyterhub is configured using an additive merge of `envs/shared/jupyterhub.yaml` and `envs/$ENV/jupyterhub-overrides.yaml`, which is templated by terraform.
-This template is configuration for the jupyterhub helmchart [administrator guide for jupyerhub](https://z2jh.jupyter.org/en/stable/administrator/index.html).

-The `jupyterhub.yaml` and `jupyterhub-overrides.yaml` can use `${terraform.templating.syntax}`, but
-can only use the values that are explicitly passed to the `jupyterhub_helm_config` template object in `addons.tf`

-The original [AWS Jupyterhub Example Blueprint docs](https://awslabs.github.io/data-on-eks/docs/blueprints/ai-ml/jupyterhub) may be helpful.

 ## Deployment